-Effective March 16, 2020, a federal court injunction delayed implementation of USDA's final rule limiting states flexibilities in waiving Able-Bodied Adult without Dependents (ABAWD) work requirements.
+Effective March 16, 2020, a federal court injunction delayed implementation of USDA's final rule limiting states flexibilities in waiving ABAWD work requirements.
 The rule was scheduled to take effect April 1, 2020.
 The court denied the request for a preliminary injunction related to the final rule's changes to discretionary exemptions.
 The final rule on discretionary exemptions was scheduled to take effect October 1, 2020.